Judy Anderson

 Judy Anderson is a Nêhiyaw Cree artist from the Gordon First Nation in Saskatchewan, Canada, which is a Treaty 4 territory.
 Anderson is currently an Associate Professor of Canadian Indigenous Studio Art in the Department of Arts at the University of Calgary.
-Anderson's artwork focuses on issues of spirituality, colonialism, family, and Indigeneity.
-Her work includes hand-made paper, beadwork, painting, and collaborative projects, such as the ongoing collaboration with her son Cruz, where the pair combine traditional Indigenous methodologies and graffiti.
+Her artwork focuses on issues of spirituality, colonialism, family, and Indigeneity and she uses in her practice hand-made paper, beadwork, painting, and does collaborative projects, such as the ongoing collaboration with her son Cruz, where the pair combine traditional Indigenous methodologies and graffiti.
 Anderson has also been researching traditional European methods and materials of painting.

 Career

 She holds a BA and a BFA from the University of Saskatchewan and an MFA from the University of Regina.
 Anderson was a faculty member at the First Nations University of Canada and the University of Regina.
 She was hired in 2017 by the University of Calgary to teach Studio and Indigenous Art History.